Sialis

 Blackflies/

-Nestlings dead in nest, numerous little black flies around, red welts on body especially under wings.
+Nestlings dead in nest, numerous little black flies around, red welts/lesions on body especially under wings, adult flies in ear canals.
+(These insects typically live for one month in the spring [especially with a lot of rainfall] and die when temperatures exceed 80 degrees.
+A serious pest in some parts of the midwest.)
+The bite can cause an allergic reaction.
+They tend to bite on sunny windless days.
 Spray inside of box with Pyrethrin (every 2-3 days) Flys Away II regularly until nestlings are 12-13 days old.
-Try nestboxes without ventilation holes.
-Stuff ventilation holes or slots with Mortite caulk or cotton, or cover with duct tape (on the outside.)
-Apply Tanglefoot around the exterior edges of all vent holes, but NOT near the nestbox entrance where it could get on birds and kill them.
-Do not locate boxes near large marshes.
+Try nestboxes without ventilation holes (may not prevent death) or stuff ventilation holes or slots with Mortite caulk or cotton, or cover with duct tape (on the outside) or fine screen folded on itself.
+Remove or replace dirty nests.
+Apply Tree Tanglefoot Pest/Insect Barrier around the exterior edges of all vent holes, but NOT near the nestbox entrance where it could get on birds and kill them.
+Do not locate boxes near fresh running water.
+Do not use dark colors on outside of box?
+More.

 Bluebirds (Sialia sp.)
 Eggs of another species (chickadee, Tree Swallow, missing), bluebirds going in and out, or bluebird nest later built on top of another nest.
 (More likely to be competitor or usurper.)
 When a mate is lost, a new mate may not feed the prior mates' young, may remove eggs, or may remove or kill nestlings.
 Use a hole restrictor to protect nests of smaller birds (titmouse, chickadee).
 Put up another box 5-20 feet away, or even more than 300 feet for very territorial pairs.
 More.

-Blue Jay or Scrub Jay Eggs or unfeathered chicks (3-5 days old) missing.
+Blue Jay, Stellar or Scrub Jay (Cyanocitta sp.)
+Eggs or unfeathered chicks (3-5 days old) missing.
 May take mealworms from feeding stations or attack adults.
 See Magpies.
 See Magpies.
 Remove feeders attracting jays.
-Use bluebird feeder (1.5" holes or wire cage) that does not allow access to larger birds.
+Use bluebird feeder (1.5″ holes or wire cage) that does not allow access to larger birds.

-Cats Nestlings disappear, nest messed up (usually not pulled out of hole), grass below may be trampled, feathers in vicinity.
-Dead adults (missing or matted feathers or wounds, if eaten tail and wings usually left behind).
+Cats (Felis catus) Nestlings disappear, nest messed up (usually not pulled out of hole), grass below may be trampled, feathers in vicinity.
+Dead adults (missing or matted feathers or wounds, broken neck, scattered feathers; if eaten tail and wings usually left behind) – may be grabbed as they exit cavity.
 Eggs usually not taken (can not take out individual eggs), may be broken.
 Possibly very thin scratches (made by sharp claws) on roof, cat fur (one color, no bands) on roof edges.
-Use box with large overhanging roof (5").
+Use box with large overhanging roof (5″).
 Do not mount on trees or fence posts/lines, use Noel Guard, or PVC or stovepipe predator guard on pole, boxes with large overhanging roof.
 Mount 5-6+ feet high or use hanging boxes, keep cats indoors, trap feral cats.
+Any bird handled by a cat (may have missing or matted feathers) should be rescued immediately.
 More.

-Chipmunks (Tamias spp.)
-Eggs broken in nest or on ground.
+Chipmunks (Tamias spp.) – including Eastern, and gray-necked, yellow-pine and Townsend for WEBL Eggs broken in nest or on ground.
 Nestlings partially eaten or missing, corpse(s) may be incorporated into nest.
 Box may be filled with chewed bark and leaves.
 Mount box on pole with predator guard (e.g., stovepipe)

 Cold wet weather Young nestlings dead in nest, may be starved, nest may be wet after extended period of cold, wet rainy weather.
-(Note: larger nestlings - e.g., with pin feathers - may actually be more susceptible to hypothermia as female can not completely cover and warm them with her body.)
+(Note: larger nestlings – e.g., with pin feathers – may actually be more susceptible to hypothermia as female can not completely cover and warm them with her body.
+However, bluebird nestlings can thermoregulate by day 7-8.)
+Wet nesting material can cause fungal infections.
+Nestlings parasitized by blow flies may be more susceptible.
+Adults may be found dead in a nestbox/roostbox during the winter.
 Face box entrance hole away from prevailing wind.
 Caulk cracks or replace leaking box.
 Temporarily cover vent holes.
 Replace wet nest.
 Offer mealworms.
+Leave up nestboxes or provide roosting boxes during the winter.
+Plant shrubs that provide berries in fall/winter.
 More.

 Earthworms Nestlings dead, muddy "fecal glue" in nesting material (if you wash it out, may find pieces of earthworms) Parents desperate for food offered earthworms.
 Do not offer earthworms, do offer mealworms.

 Fire Ants (Solenopsis spp.)
-Nestlings dead or reduced to bones in South.
+Nestlings dead or reduced to skeletons (including head) in South.
+Swarm over them and eat them alive.
 Adults will not enter nestbox.
-"Terro" on Q-tip stapled under box, Tanglefoot, vaseline on pole.
+“Terro” on Q-tip stapled under box, Tree Tanglefoot Pest/Insect Barrier under baffle, vaseline on pole.
 Destroy old nests.
 Apply either Amdro or Logic fire ant killer (bait type) within about 10 feet of the box.
 Spot treat large mounds.
 More.

 Flicker (Colaptes auratus) (All?) eggs pierced but not removed or eaten.
 More likely in Wood Duck Boxes which have a larger entrance hole.
 See Magpies to prevent predation in bluebird boxes.

-Flying Squirrels (Glaucomys volans and G. sabrinus) - nocturnal Eggs missing - usually broken eggshells in nest or at least some egg yolk/white.
+Flying Squirrels (Glaucomys volans and G. sabrinus) – nocturnal Eggs missing – usually broken eggshells in nest or at least some egg yolk/white.
 Nestlings partially eaten or missing.
-Dead adults (bites around head and neck/breast meat eaten).
+Dead adults (bites around head and neck/breast meat eaten, normally smaller feathers pulled out.)
 Nest may not be disturbed.
-Box taken over, filled with grass.
-Flying squirrel comes out of box when opened.
-Can enter a 1.25" hole.
+Box taken over, filled with grass/leaves.
+Acorns in box.
+Flying squirrel sitting inside, or comes out of box when opened.
+Can enter a 1.25″ hole.
 Mostly likely in boxes in, on or near trees.
 Mount boxes on metal pipe with grease on the pole and about 100 feet away from the nearest tall tree or power pole.
-Mount owl boxes on the edge of a wooded area, or find a tree that is 10-15 yards away from the woods.
+Mount owl boxes on the edge of a wooded area, or find a tree that at least 10-15 yards away from the woods.
+Use metal hole protectors to prevent enlargement of entrance.
 Leave door open if you want squirrels to abandon before having young, then remove nest.
 Caution: Flying squirrels may bite if you push your hand into nest.
 Use long handled putty knife or bee keepers hive tool.
 More info.

 Gnats see Blackflies